 It's a guided self-therapy tool that helps users analyze their dreams in a conversational, quiz-like format.
 The goal is to lead them towards a resolution at the subconscious level for more sound mental health.

-To build the complete product she dreamed of, however, Sansan needed investors.
+However, to build the complete product she dreamed of, Sansan needed investors.
 And to attract investors, she knew she needed to start with a minimum viable product (MVP).
 The purpose of the MVP would be to validate market interest and cultivate a motivated and engaged core audience.

 After that experiment, Sansan knew she needed a cheaper and more automated solution for her true MVP.
-"That's when I realized that the conversational nature of the app I envisioned and the Q&A in branching logic lend themselves pretty nicely to a chatbot, she says.
+"That's when I realized that the conversational nature of the app I envisioned and the Q&A in branching logic lend themselves pretty nicely to a chatbot," — she says.
 "It seemed like a more affordable and scalable solution to test market interest.
 Thought at the time, I had no clue that I, the visionary/non-technical founder, would be able to build it myself!"

 She turned to Chatfuel for this project right away.
-"In my research, Chatfuel kept coming up as The platform that can enable someone like me, lacking any coding skills, to build an awesome Messenger bot," Sansan tells us.
-"Using just Chatfuel and its online course, videos, and help docs, I built and launched v1 of MyDreamChat in about two weeks," she says.
-"I continue to learn, grow, analyze, and iterate—all due to the vast amount of information and tools Chatfuel provides."
+Sansan tells us: "In my research, Chatfuel kept coming up as the platform that can enable someone like me, lacking any coding skills, to build an awesome Messenger bot.
+Using just Chatfuel and its videos and help docs, I built and launched the first version of MyDreamChat in about two weeks.
+I continue to learn, grow, analyze, and iterate due to the vast amount of information and tools Chatfuel provides."

 - They take a personalized quiz about the details of the dream they can remember and the feelings they associate with it.

-- The free chatbot generates a thematic, personalized analysis of the dream for the user.
+- The chatbot generates a personalized analysis of the user's dream.
 The analysis explains what it "means" or symbolizes in the context of that person's life experience.

 Sansan originally built her Messenger chatbot as an MVP for her separate app.
-She intended the Messenger bot to be a temporary solution, but now "I expect we will continue using Chatfuel as the top of the funnel, even after we have our own app.
-The experience is so optimal for customer acquisition," she says.
+She intended the Messenger bot to be a temporary solution but now decided to continue using Chatfuel as the top of the funnel with her own app.
+"The experience is so optimal for customer acquisition," she says.

-- The chatbot has an 82% user satisfaction rating, based on exit polls seamlessly integrated into the chat after an analysis.
+- The chatbot has an 82% user satisfaction rating based on exit polls seamlessly integrated into the chat after an analysis.

-- 30% of users share the bot and 25% of page likers share MyDreamChat ads, making for a virality factor potential of 50%.
+- 30% of users share the bot, and 25% of page likers share MyDreamChat ads, making for a virality factor potential of 50%.

-- Sansan and her team identify 53% of users as highly likely to convert (to download their separate app), and 33.5% as likely to convert to paid subscribers in the app.
+- Sansan and her team identify 53% of users as highly likely to convert (to download their separate app) and 33.5% as likely to convert to paid subscribers in the app.

 Wakefully is currently offering a promotion to their Facebook chatbot subscribers: a pre-order discount on membership once their complete, separate app is released.
-Chat with the bot for more.